What's all this?

 Well, I suppose I'll have to take the blame for that one.

 Oh, you want like a bio or something?
 Well, if you insist.
-I'm Scott Smitelli, a 27.218 year old guy residing in New York City.
+I'm Scott Smitelli, a 30.982 year old web guy/sound guy residing in or around the greater New York City area.
 I studied Computer Science at the Rochester Institute of Technology, which lasted all of two years.
-I transferred to the New York Film Academy and now I do freelance sound work on film and video projects.
-I enjoy computers, music, dumpster diving, getting lost, the smell of rosin-core solder, meandering through Wikipedia, and making lists of things.
+I transferred to the New York Film Academy, eventually doing freelance sound work on film and video projects.
+When the economy tanked in 2009, I jumped back to web development.
+In my spare time, I enjoy computers, music, dumpster diving, getting lost, the smell of rosin-core solder, meandering through Wikipedia, and making lists of things.
 Sentence fragments.
 Probably other stuff too.

 I'm easy to get in contact with.
 Just shoot an email to